-Support for client-server apps
+Support for TCP/UDP apps

-Secure Private Access service enables you to access client-server applications that are present in your on-premises environment either using a native browser or a native client application via the Citrix Secure Access client running on your machine.
+Secure Private Access service enables you to access TCP/UDP applications that are present in your on-premises environment either using a native browser or a native client application via the Citrix Secure Access client running on your machine.
 For details, see the following sections:

 Prerequisites